 So I thought that if the confusing multiple standards were news to me that they might well be causing confusion to other riders too.
 On closer examination, helped in part by very thorough tech diagrams on the Carbon-Ti website, there are a variety of axle lengths and, most importantly, thread pitches and threaded section lengths that determine which axle should be used.

 The variety of standards for 12 mm rear thru axles (at this time) are: E-Thru; Maxle; X-12; Scott; Maxle 150mm; Maxle APB and Maxle APB Boost.
+With Boost spacing there are currently 14 different rear axle types one can buy from Carbon-ti.

 12 x 142mm E-Thru: